Career Development with BIGSSS-departs

 Academic guidance and career counseling are key components of all BIGSSS PhD programs.

-The BIGSSS-departs PhD Program offers excellent doctoral studies in a program that combines close supervision of dissertation work with demand-tailored education, both embedded in a vibrant research landscape at the public University of Bremen and the private Jacobs University Bremen.
+The BIGSSS-departs PhD Program offers excellent doctoral studies in a program that combines close supervision of dissertation work with demand-tailored education, both embedded in a vibrant research landscape at the public University of Bremen and the private Constructor University Bremen.